C191068/Ali_Khatami_Lottery/README.md

 we want this to be untamperable <br>
 We want winners to be selected every X minutes , months ,years <br>

-We want to deploy this smart contract without any maintanence , without anybody touch it
+We want to deploy this smart contract almost without any maintanence , almost nobody ever have to touch it again <br>

+It will just automatically run forever <br>